Wasabi Farm Tour in Okutama, Tokyo

 Experience Details

-At the wasabi patch, you will take a look at the structure of the growing area, see how water is regulated, and carefully examine the plant itself.
+At the wasabi patch, you will examine the structure of the growing area, observe how water is regulated, and carefully inspect the plant itself.
 Depending on the circumstances, you may be able to try using a dedicated wasabi farming tool, called a “kazusa,” to harvest a plant.

 Meeting Point and Meeting Time